-The TMA's accreditation process is an opportunity for each provider to demonstrate that its practice of CME is in compliance with accreditation requirements and policies.
+The TMA's accreditation process is an opportunity for each provider to demonstrate that its practice of CME is in compliance with accreditation requirements.
 The TMA's accreditation process utilizes three primary sources of data from the provider's CME program:

-- Self-Study Report: Organizations are asked to provide descriptions, attachments, and examples to give the reader an understanding of CME practices(s) related to TMA/ACCME Criteria and Policies.
+- 1. Self-study report: Organizations are asked to provide descriptions, attachments, and examples to give the reader an understanding of CME practices(s) related to TMA/ACCME Criteria and Policies.
 Descriptions are narrative explanations.
 Attachments are specific documents.
 Examples are demonstrations of the implementation of the practices described that may include narrative and/or attachments. - 2.
-Performance-in-Practice Review: Providers are expected to verify that their CME activities are in compliance with ACCME/TMA's Accreditation Criteria and Policies through the documentation review process.
-For reaccreditation, TMA will select up to 15 activities from the current accreditation term for which the organization will be expected to present evidence of performance-in-practice to the TMA for documentation review.
-For initial accreditation, the organization will identify at least two completed CME activities that have been planned, implemented, and evaluated within the 24-month period prior to the initial accreditation interview. - 3.
-Accreditation Interview: The interview presents an opportunity to describe and provide clarification, as needed, on aspects of practice described and verified in the Self-Study Report or activity files.
+Performance in Practice Review: Providers are expected to verify that their CME activities are in compliance with ACCME/TMA's Accreditation Criteria and Policies through the documentation review process.
+For reaccreditation, TMA will select up to 15 activities from the current accreditation term for which the organization will be expected to present evidence of performance in practice to the TMA for documentation review.

+For initial accreditation, the organization will identify at least two completed CME activities that have been planned, implemented, and evaluated within the 24-month period prior to the initial accreditation interview.

+3. Accreditation Interview: The interview presents an opportunity to describe and provide clarification, as needed, on aspects of practice described and verified in the self study report or activity files.
 Through dialogue with the TMA survey team, an organization may explain its practices in a more explicit manner.
 The survey team may request that a provider submit additional materials based on this dialogue to verify a provider's practice.
+TMA utilizes the onsite survey as its standard accreditation interview and file review format.
+However, TMA will consider a conference call option when circumstances result in a failure to negotiate an on-site meeting date or the location is difficult for surveyors to access.